fudge-py/fudge/docs/using-fudge.rst

 A unittest.TestCase
 ===================

-The same test above can be written using the standard ``unittest.TestCase`` module like this:
+With a little more code, you can write the test above using a standard ``unittest.TestCase`` like this:

 .. doctest::

     >>> import fudge
     >>> import unittest
     >>> class TestEmail(unittest.TestCase):
+    ...
     ...     def setUp(self):
     ...         self.patched = fudge.patch_object("smtplib", "SMTP", SMTP)
     ...         fudge.clear_calls()